Rules & Code of Conduct

 Code of Conduct

-Because the Solid Community is centered around W3C, the Solid Hackathon will follow the W3C Code of Ethics and Professional Conduct.
+Because the Solid Community is centered around the W3C, the Solid Hackathon will follow the W3C Code of Ethics and Professional Conduct.
 Harassment, discrimination, or any other form of misconduct will not be tolerated.
 The organizers reserve the right to disqualify any participant who violates the code of conduct.

 Rules